Battle of Newtownbutler

-The war in Western Ulster
+War in Western Ulster

 In Enniskillen, armed Williamite civilians drawn from the local Protestant population organised a formidable irregular military force.
 The armed civilians of Enniskillen ignored an order from Robert Lundy that they should fall back to Derry and instead launched guerrilla attacks against the Jacobites.
-Operating with Enniskillen as a base, they carried out raids against the Jacobite forces in Connacht and Ulster plundering Trillick, burning Augher Castle and raiding Clones.
+Operating with Enniskillen as a base, they carried out raids against the Jacobite forces in Connacht and Ulster, plundering Trillick, burning Augher Castle, and raiding Clones.

 A Jacobite army of about 3,000 men, led by the 1st Viscount Mountcashel (in the Jacobite peerage), advanced on them from Dublin.
 Lord Mountcashel's men consisted of three regiments of infantry and two of dragoons.
-The regiments included his own regiment Mountcashel (approx 650 men) in 13 companies, The O'Brien regiment, also 13 companies of 650 men and the Lord Bophin (Burke) regiment.
-He also had the dragoon regiments of Cotter and Clare each with seven companies of about 350 dragoons.
+The regiments included his own regiment, Mountcashel (approx. 650 men in 13 companies), The O'Brien regiment (also 13 companies of 650 men), and the Lord Bophin (Burke) regiment.
+He also had the dragoon regiments of Cotter and Clare, each with seven companies of about 350 dragoons.
 On 28 July 1689, Mountcashel's force encamped near Enniskillen and bombarded the Williamite outpost of Crom Castle to the south-east of Enniskillen.
 Crom (pronounced 'Crumb') Castle is almost 20 mi from Enniskillen by road and about 5 mi from Newtownbutler.